 A clear indication of congressional support for a more active U.S. overthrow effort was encapsulated in another bill introduced in 1998: the Iraq Liberation Act (ILA, H.R.
 4655, P.L.
 105-338, signed into law October 31, 1998).
 The ILA gave the President authority to provide up to \$97 million in defense articles (and authorized \$2 million in broadcasting funds) to opposition organizations to be designated by the Administration.
-(An FY2003 supplemental appropriation, P.L.
-108-11, added \$86.5 million to the allowed draw-down ceiling to enable additional funds to flow to groups helping the United States in Operation Iraqi Freedom.
-The supplemental brought the total authorized under the Act to \$183 million.)
-The Act's passage was widely interpreted as an expression of congressional support for the concept of promoting an insurgency by using U.S. air-power to expand opposition-controlled territory.
-This idea was advocated by Chalabi and some U.S. experts, such as General Wayne Downing, who subsequently became a National Security Council official on counterterrorism in the first two years of the George W. Bush Administration.
+The Act's passage was widely interpreted as an expression of congressional support for the concept of promoting an insurgency by using U.S. airpower to expand opposition-controlled territory.
+This idea was advocated by Chalabi and some U.S. experts, such as General Wayne Downing, who subsequently became a National Security Council official on counter-terrorism in the first two years of the George W. Bush Administration.
 President Clinton signed the legislation despite reported widespread doubts within the Clinton Administration about the chances of success in promoting an opposition insurgency.

 The Iraq Liberation Act made the previously unstated policy of promoting regime change in Iraq official, declared policy.
 A provision of the ILA states that it should be the policy of the United States to "support efforts" to remove the regime headed by Saddam Hussein.
 In mid-November 1998, President Clinton publicly articulated that regime change was a component of U.S. policy toward Iraq.
+No specific language in the Act provides for its termination after Saddam Hussein is removed from power.